Save Our National Forests

 Strange therefore isn’t it that someone who by inclination shares ‘little C’ conservative views should find himself recommending any readers of this blog to cast their vote come May 7th for the Labour Party at constituency level and Labour or the Green Party at local level.

-To appreciate the natural beauty of the Forest of Dean please watch this 12 minute slideshow.
-The accompanying obligatory soundtrack is a children’s story telling of the sense of loss when our forest landscape is under attack.
+To appreciate the natural beauty of the Forest of Dean and area please “Click Arrow above” to watch this 12 minute slideshow.
+The accompanying soundtrack is a children’s story telling of the sense of loss when our forest landscape is under attack.